26th Weapons Squadron: Overview

-The 26th Weapons Squadron is the first unmanned aircraft systems weapons squadron, and specializes in training and producing MQ-1 Predator and MQ-9 Reaper pilots and sensor operators.
+The 26th Weapons Squadron is the first unmanned aircraft systems weapons squadron, and specializes in training and producing MQ-9 Reaper pilots and sensor operators.
+Until its retirement in 2018, the squadron also conducted the same training for crews flying the MQ-1 Predator.
 Missions for the 26th Weapons Squadron are flown from Nellis Air Force Base, as opposed to Creech Air Force Base, where most UAS operations are currently underway.

 History

 World War II

 Activated as the 26th Pursuit Squadron at Hamilton Field, California in January 1941 as a Curtiss P-40 Warhawk pursuit squadron to defend the West Coast.
 Deployed to the China-Burma-India Theater in March 1942, initially arriving at Karachi, India moving via Australia and Ceylon.
 It was assigned to Tenth Air Force.
 The squadron defended the Indian terminus of the Hump airlift route over the Himalayas between India and China and airfields in that area, operating from the Assam Valley of northeast India.
 The squadron flew strafing, bombing, reconnaissance, and patrol missions in support of Allied ground troops during a Japanese offensive in northern Burma in 1943.

 Moved to southeast China in October 1943, being assigned to Fourteenth Air Force.
 The squadron defended the Chinese end of the Hump route and air bases in the Kunming area.
 Attacked Japanese shipping in the Red River delta of Indochina and supported Chinese ground forces in their late 1944 drive along the Salween River.
 Was reequipped with North American P-51D Mustangs in 1945 to defend the eastern end of the route over the Hump, and to guard air bases in the Kunming area.

 It returned to India in the fall of 1945 and sailed for the United States in November.
 Inactivated on 13 December 1945.